 By paying your bills on time and raising your credit score, you are effectively improving your quality of life.
 Thanks to reduced interest rates, monthly payments become more affordable, giving you more room in your budget or simply making it easier to continue paying bills on time.
 Among other factors, this can significantly help reduce stress.
 You’ll have no more wondering about whether you’ve paid a bill, if you have enough money to cover the amount due (because you have other bills due as well) or how much you’ll have to pay in late-payment fees.
 It will also be simpler to keep your checking account balanced.
 You can rest easy knowing that your financial house is in order.

 Paying bills on time can be difficult for reasons other than coming up with the money.
 Between all the various utility bills, monthly car payments, mortgage payments and various insurance bills, staying on top of it all can be a headache that you might be tempted to ignore.
 Fortunately, there are many ways to make that headache go away and help you manage your bills in the most efficient way possible.

-IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Bank of Blue Valley.
-Bank of Blue Valley is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
-We encourage you to review their privacy and security policies which may differ from Bank of Blue Valley.
+IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Bank of Blue Valley, a division of HTLF Bank.
+Bank of Blue Valley, a division of HTLF Bank is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
+We encourage you to review their privacy and security policies which may differ from Bank of Blue Valley, a division of HTLF Bank.
 Click to go back to video.